SirPigari/lucia-rust/src/env/Docs/known-issues.md

 This document tracks known bugs, limitations, and problematic behavior in the Lucia language.
 Please update as new issues are discovered or resolved.

+First push a github issue for any new known issues/bugs, we will then track them here.
+This is because we want to separate long-term known issues from short-term bugs that will be fixed soon.

 ---

 ## Format